 These requirements, for the most part, have been satisfied by the updates to LAA Rel.
 13. However the value for “minimum duration needed to transmit” appears to be open to interpretation.

 IEEE 802 requests that for LAA Rel.
 13, the minimum duration be approximated to the next occurring (partial) sub-frame boundary (one of 3/6/9/10/11/12/14 OFDM symbols).
-Also, for future releases of LAA, 3GPP should define partial sub-frames with a finer granularity including the provision for a sub-frame with 1 OFDM symbol.
+Also, for future releases of LAA (starting with Rel .
+14), 3GPP should define partial sub-frames with a finer granularity including the provision for a sub-frame with 1 OFDM symbol.

 There is consensus but not full resolution of the issue, the maximum continuous transmission time should be limited to avoid blocking latency sensitive traffic on coexisting networks